Frequently Asked Questions

 We are currently in the process of making changes to enhance the sustainability of the business in various ways.

 -We no longer purchase single use plastics for any of our packaging or to use in production and we avoid plastics wherever possible in general.
 While we still send some orders in plastic mailers, these are the last of what we have before we switch entirely to recycled kraft boxes and can be re-used if you have items you need to mail.
 While there is still an environmental impact associated with paper products, boxes can be more easily re-used, then recycled and are biodegradeable.
 We are transitioning to paper tapes as well.
 We don't like void fill, but sometimes need to use it.
 In that case we'll use recycled tissue, or reuse plastic pillow-style void fill that we've saved from inbound shipments.
 If you deflate these, most recycling centres will take them in their soft plastics.

 -Items are usually wrapped in recycled tissue instead of plastic before shipping.
 This is ideal since we're based in a temperate rainforest, and breathe-ability is key.
-There is a slight risk of water damage if the package is mis-handled, but we've found this to be extremely rare.
+Our labels are printed by a local small business on recycled paper.
+I pick them up by bicycle.

--The dyes we use are non-toxic, and we choose highly concentrated, environmentally-friendly, scent-free washing soap that we get from our local refill store.
+-The dyes we use are non-toxic, and we choose highly concentrated, environmentally-friendly, scent-free washing soap that we get from our local refill store, no packaging needed.

 -We regularly request our suppliers to reduce the amount of plastic packaging they use in sending yarn to us and encourage them to consider reducing their waste.
 We then re-use what packaging we receive for our larger orders.
 Occasionally, you may receive your order in a re-used box.
 This helps keep costs in check, and reduces our environmental impact.

 -Whenever a new yarn is being designed, sustainability is top of mind.
 Our manufacturers know this is important to us.